Memorial Day

 Three Rifle Volley Salute

-Taps
+and Taps

-The American Legion Post 5 Honor Guard,
+The American Legion Post 5 Honor Guard

 Retrieve the Colors